Text search and replacement

 TF = occursin.(colors,songs)

-To display a list of songs containing colour names, use the TF logical array as indexes in the original array of songs.
+To display a list of songs containing color names, use the TF logical array as indexes in the original array of songs.
 This method is called logical indexing.

 songs[TF]

-In addition to searching for literal text such as "sea" or "yellow", you can search for text that matches a pattern.
-There are many predefined patterns such as digits to search for a sequence of digits.
+In addition to searching for literal text such as “sea” or “yellow”, you can search for text matching the pattern.
+There are many predefined patterns, such as digits, to search for a sequence of digits.

 address = " Sesame Street, New York, NY 10128"